oddbookworm/ez_profile/README.md

-A simple library for a one-liner performance profile using `cProfile`!

-If `snakeviz` is installed in your current environment, then the snakeviz output will be shown in your default browser.
-Otherwise, your performance profile will be printed to the console.
+A simple library for a one-liner performance profile using `cProfile` and `snakeviz`!
+Upon import, will profile your code (profile file will be `stats.prof` in your current working directory) and launch `snakeviz` to visualize it.
+Snakeviz's webserver will be open for about 5 seconds before it gets killed by `ez_profile`.
+The webpage will still be visible and interactable though, until you refresh the page.

 Usage: